CS410Assignments/CourseProject/README.md

 <a href='https://postimg.cc/zbXBKw00' target='_blank'><img src='https://i.postimg.cc/85L68tWQ/Screen-Shot-2020-12-13-at-4-19-55-PM.png' width="600" height="400" border='0' alt='Screen-Shot-2020-12-13-at-4-19-55-PM'/></a>

 ### Self-evaluation
-The work is equally distributed between the two teammates, and we were able to complete our mood-based movie recommender system as inteded.
-We chose not to build a seperate mobile application, but instead spend the time working on additional features like cosine similarity and logit regression.
+The work is equally distributed between the two teammates, and we were able to complete our mood-based movie recommender system as intended.
+We chose not to build a seperate mobile application, but instead spend the time working on additional features like cosine similarity and logistic regression.
 In the end, we have obtained the expected outcome.

 ### Environment Set-up
 Please check out `requirements.txt` for information.<br/>